 Masks are mandatory throughout the entire terminal

 It is mandatory to wear a mask or alternative mouth and nose cover throughout the terminal.
 Masks, disposable gloves and hand disinfectants are available at various locations in the terminals.

 - Please pay attention to ground markings and signs.

 - Also pay attention to safety distances at check-in, the security checkpoint, in waiting rooms, shops and when boarding.

 - The staff will inform you about changes in procedures and special precautions.

 All departures and check-ins are currently being handled in Terminal 1 (area 1B).
-Terminal 2 is being used exclusively for arrivals from at-risk areas.
-The airport business lounge and the prayer room in Terminal 2 will remain closed until further notice.
+T The airport business lounge and the prayer room in Terminal 2 will remain closed until further notice.
 The Airport Business Lounge, the visitor terrace and the prayer room in Terminal 2 will remain closed until further notice.

 Very important: Hygiene

 - Wash hands regularly and thoroughly with soap (at least 30 sec.).

 - Use an elbow or handkerchief when coughing and sneezing.